-The clean cut on this root will minimize trauma to the plant, allowing it to heal quickly.
+The clean cut on this root will minimize trauma to the rose or the neighboring plant, allowing it to heal quickly.
 Now continue pushing your shovel in under the plant until it can be lifted out.

-This particular rose bush presented another resistant root deep under the plant, requiring slow removal of nearly all the soil surrounding the roots.
+Another resistant root deep under the plant requiring slow removal of nearly all the soil surrounding the roots.
 Be very gentle removing the soil so as not to damage the hair-like roots that are essential to water take up.
-At this point the problem here has become clear, the rugosa roots are entangled with the large root of a neighboring tree.
+The problem here has become clear, the rugosa roots are entangled with the large root of a neighboring tree.
 This plant is enduring significant trauma due to this difficult removal.
 But with the new planting hole ready and plenty of water, this rose will likely be good as new by mid summer.

 This hole is JUST large enough to spread the roots out.
 If the poor rose had not already been so traumatized, I might dig it a bit larger.
 However this is a well tilled, organically enriched bed, so I am not concerned.